bonzaiferroni/bonzAI/README.md

 ### Overview of AI implementation

 This repository includes all the missions/operations that make up the bonzaiferroni AI.
 Players looking to write a completely original AI can simply take the framework and write their own concrete classes that extend Operation and Mission.

+The following is a summary of the Operations/missions you can find in this repository:

+#### Operations

+- QuadOperation: Manages all missions relative to an owned room, including upgrading, tower defense, spawn refilling, and more
+- MiningOperation: Remote harvesting in non-SK rooms
+- KeeperOperation: Remote harvesting in SK rooms
+- ConquestOperation: Spawn creeps to be used to settle a new owned-room.

+#### Missions

+- Defense
+  - BodyguardMission: Protect creeps working in non-owned rooms from invaders
+  - EnhancedBodyguardMission: Protect creeps from boosted invaders in SK-rooms and cores

+- Infrastructure
+  - PaverMission: Keep roads repaired
+  - TerminalNetworkMission: Trade resources with other rooms and with ally rooms

+- UpgradeMission: Upgrade controllers
+- MiningMission: Conducts mining activities relative to a single energy source
+- LinkMiningMission: Uses a link to fire energy mined from a source to a storage in an owned-room.
+- EmergencyMiningMission:
+- GeologyMission: Like MiningMission, but manages a Mineral source
+- RefillMission: Refill spawns and extensions with energy -